UVADS/distributed_computing/agendas/ds7200_agenda_05.md

-## DS 7200 Computing III Distributed Computing: Agenda 03
+## DS 7200 Computing III Distributed Computing: Agenda 05

-### Deliverables This Week
+### Deliverables for Module

 - Quiz: Spark DataFrames and Spark SQL be sure to review: